Lilly Hiatt

 Lillian "Lilly" Alice Hiatt (born April 26, 1984) is an American, Nashville, Tennessee-based singer-songwriter.
 She is the daughter of singer-songwriter John Hiatt.

 Early life and education

 Hiatt was born in Los Angeles, California.
 Her father is singer-songwriter John Hiatt and her mother was film sound editor Isabella Wood.
 Wood was Hiatt's second wife.
-Wood, who was at that time separated from John Hiatt, died from suicide when her daughter was almost one year old.
+Wood, who was at that time separated from John Hiatt, died by suicide when her daughter was almost one year old.

 Hiatt grew up in Nashville, Tennessee, on a farm with her father, his third wife Nancy Stanley Hiatt, older brother Rob, and younger sister Georgia Rae.

 Hiatt has played music since she was 12, when her father gave her her first guitar, a 1953 parlor-size Martin.

 In 2006, Hiatt graduated from the University of Denver with a degree in psychology.

 Career

 In 2005, Hiatt formed a band, Shake Go Home, in Denver with fellow students from University of Denver.
 After graduation, the band moved to Nashville and recorded several EPs.
 Band members included Hiatt, Eric Knutson on guitar, Jeff Montoya on bass, and John Arrotti on drums.
 Hiatt relocated briefly to Austin, Texas, but returned to Nashville in 2013.

 In 2012, Hiatt released her debut album, Let Down.
 The record was produced by Doug Lancio (Patty Griffin, Matthew Ryan, Todd Snider).

 In 2015, Hiatt released her second album, Royal Blue, on the Normaltown label, an imprint of New West.
 The record was produced by Nashville producer Adam Landry (Deer Tick, Rayland Baxter, Middle Brother), and was recorded using analog recording technology.
 Hiatt employed synthesizer as well as pedal steel, and broadened the scope of her style to reflect her musical influences.

 Hiatt's band that she recorded her first two records with was called Lilly Hiatt and the Dropped Ponies, and included guitarist Beth Finney, drummer Jon Radford, bass player Jake Bradley, and Luke Schneider on pedal steel.